bashtage/ng-numpy-randomstate/README.md

 seed, same random numbers).
 * Support for random number generators that support independent streams and jumping ahead so that substreams can be generated
-* Faster ranomd number generations, especially for Normals using the Ziggurat method
+* Faster random number generations, especially for Normals using the Ziggurat method

 ```python